Nausea is the feeling that you’re going to throw up. You may have other symptoms such as diarrhea, sweating, and abdominal pain or cramping as well.

-Acid reflux can be worse in the morning, even though it’s been hours since you last ate.
+Acid reflux can be worse in the morning, even if it’s been hours since you last ate.
 This might be because you’re in a reclined position and swallow less when you’re sleeping.

 Sinus congestion puts pressure on your inner ear, which can lead to an upset stomach and nausea.
-It can also cause dizziness, which can cause nausea and vomiting.
-When you have postnasal drip, mucus that drains from the sinuses to the back of the throat and into the stomach can cause nausea.
+It can also cause dizziness, which can result in nausea and vomiting.

 If you had a lot of alcohol to drink the previous night, your nausea might be the result of a hangover.
-A number of alcohol’s effects are associated with nausea.
-These include low blood sugar and dehydration.
+A number of the effects of alcohol are associated with nausea, including low blood sugar and dehydration.

 Gastroparesis is a condition in which the muscles in the wall of your stomach slow down or stop.
-As a result, food does not move from your stomach to your intestine.
-Nausea, vomiting, and abdominal pain are common symptoms.
+As a result, food doesn’t move from your stomach to your intestine.
+Nausea, vomiting, abdominal pain, and delayed gastric emptying are common symptoms.

 Gallstones form in your gallbladder when substances, such as cholesterol, harden.
-When they get stuck in the tube that connects the gallbladder and intestine, it can be very painful.
-Nausea and vomiting often occur with the pain.
+When gallstones get stuck in the bile duct that connects the gallbladder and intestine, it can be very painful.
+Nausea and vomiting often occur along with the pain.

 Opioids are a class of drugs used to treat moderate to severe pain.
 A side effect of most of these drugs is nausea and vomiting.

 Nausea and vomiting are well-documented side effects of some chemotherapy drugs.
-The drugs turn on the part of your brain that controls nausea and vomiting.
+The drugs activate the part of your brain that controls nausea and vomiting.
 Sometimes the drugs also affect cells in the lining of your stomach, which can cause nausea and vomiting.

 If you’ve already had nausea and vomiting from receiving chemotherapy, just the sights and smells that remind you of it can trigger nausea and vomiting.